The PACM series will adhere to the following principles:

 - The default medium for PACM journals will be online-only.
-Physical distribution media can be produced at additional cost with per issue with pricing based on media, quantity and size of issues.
+Physical distribution media can be produced at additional cost per issue with pricing based on media, quantity and size of issues.

 - There will be no professional typesetting.
-Authors must use the template selected by the title, either the ACM large, single-column format or the ACM small option within the Consolidated ACM TeX or the Word template that is available here: http://www.acm.org/publications/authors/submissions.
+Authors must use the template selected by the title, either the ACM large or the ACM small option within the Consolidated ACM TeX or Word template available at http://www.acm.org/publications/authors/submissions.

 - ACM’s standard journal submission system will not be used by PACM because it would require significant cost for configuration and development time to fit the standard PACM model and add new ongoing administrative costs.

-- Production costs charged to the SIGs for these journals will be in line with previous production costs for proceedings.
+- Production costs charged to the SIGs for these journals will be in line with previous article production costs.
 In the first year, ACM will absorb any difference in actual costs.
 Subsequently, direct costs will be adjusted to reflect actual experience.

 1. Submission Systems